-Investigation No. 892 (2013-2014): Represented Sony and led respondent group in defending multi-patent ITC action.
+- Investigation No. 892 (2013-2014): Represented Sony and led respondent group in defending multi-patent ITC action.
 Less than two weeks before the trial, the patent-holder dropped its case.

-> - Investigation No. 836 (2012-2013): Represented Sony in a multi-patent ITC action involving several different technologies.
+- Investigation No. 836 (2012-2013): Represented Sony in a multi-patent ITC action involving several different technologies.
 Resolved favorably to Sony through confidential settlement shortly before the trial was set to commence.

->

-> Mike also represents the firm’s clients in district courts around the country.
+Mike also represents the firm’s clients in district courts around the country.
 For example:

->

-> - Led the Wolf Greenfield trial team that, together with EMC in-house counsel, obtained a jury verdict in EMC’s favor on May 8, 2015 against Zerto, Inc. The federal jury in Delaware found that Zerto infringed four of the five patents that EMC asserted, and rejected all of Zerto’s validity challenges to the patents-in-suit.
+- Led the Wolf Greenfield trial team that, together with EMC in-house counsel, obtained a jury verdict in EMC’s favor on May 8, 2015 against Zerto, Inc. The federal jury in Delaware found that Zerto infringed four of the five patents that EMC asserted, and rejected all of Zerto’s validity challenges to the patents-in-suit.
 Mike defended the judgment on appeal; in June 2017, the Federal Circuit affirmed the verdict in its entirety.

-> - In 2015-2016, Mike led the Wolf Greenfield trial team that defended Smith & Nephew in a 13-patent case in the Eastern District of Texas brought by a competitor in the orthopedic devices market.
+- In 2015-2016, Mike led the Wolf Greenfield trial team that defended Smith & Nephew in a 13-patent case in the Eastern District of Texas brought by a competitor in the orthopedic devices market.
 Mike and the Wolf Greenfield team secured institution of 14 out of 14 inter partes review petitions against the asserted patents, invalidated one asserted patent at the claim construction stage, and tried the case to a jury verdict, after which the parties reached a global settlement.

-> - Defending Sony in the Eastern District of Texas, Mike and his team secured summary judgment in July 2012 that one of the two asserted patents was invalid, after which the case settled favorably for Sony.
-Mike architected and argued the summary judgement motion on behalf of Sony and more than a dozen co-defendants in two related cases.
+- Defending Sony in the Eastern District of Texas, Mike and his team secured summary judgment in July 2012 that one of the two asserted patents was invalid, after which the case settled favorably for Sony.
+Mike architected and argued the summary judgment motion on behalf of Sony and more than a dozen co-defendants in two related cases.